foxtartaglia/foxtartaglia/README.md

 INT : FF7, Genshin, HSR, Marvel, Cosplayers in general, people who are wantin to be friend obvi, yumeshippers

-DNI : Basic DNI, if you dislike yumeshippers or [fiction]kins (a lot of my friends are yumeshippers and kinnies), trolls please avoid me unless I interact first.
+DNI : Basic DNI, if you don't like kinnies or yumeshippers please avoid me as literally all my friends are yumeshippers and im a kinnie, also trolls iwc as i may block you unless i int first